gnshafreak/ece4180/docs/index.md

 ###### *pushbuttons wired to pins 5-12

 The Class D amplifier is used to amplify the PWM output signal going to the speaker.
-This singal is playing various frequencies that will be harmonizing with the user input.
+This signal is playing various frequencies that will be harmonizing with the user input.
 The volume can be controlled by adding a potentionmeter to the volume output.

 ![](https://github.com/gnshafreak/ece4180/blob/main/docs/classdamp.png?raw=true)

 ![](https://github.com/gnshafreak/ece4180/blob/main/docs/speaker.png?raw=true)

 The MEMS microphone is used to take input frequency data.
 For our device we do not need a high level of precision since we are just interpretting an overall frequency, and it is convenient for the processor to not have to filter out subtle noises that a more precise microphone circuit could pick up.
-For increased precision if the device is improved upon, we could incorperate an op-amp circuit or decoupling capacitor.
+For increased precision if the device is improved upon, we could incorporate an op-amp circuit or decoupling capacitor.

 ![](https://github.com/gnshafreak/ece4180/blob/main/docs/memsmic.png?raw=true)